Quickstart¶

 model Theta() obtains MAPE: 8.15%

-Here, we did only built these models with their default parameters.
+Here, we only created these models with their default parameters.
 We can probably do better if we fine-tune to our problem.
 Let’s try with the Theta method.

 Though the value of the Theta parameter is often set to 0 in applications, our implementation supports a variable value for parameter tuning purposes.
 Let’s try to find a good value for Theta: